 By mid-day, I would be in Paris enjoying a walk along the Seine and picnicking in the Tuileries Garden.
 I'd have an afternoon adventure with my girlfriends and say goodbye to them with a proper apéro before heading to Moorea in French Polynesia for a spectacular ahi tuna sandwich and some kind of pineapple drink as I watched the stunning sunset over the water.

 That is just one scenario, I can do others!

 What are your favorite food cities?
 What restaurants do you go to in each?

 Toyko!
 The Tsukiji Fish Market for sashimi overload!
 And then Mai-sen for the most delicious tonkatsu you've ever had!
 Dinner at Nagatacho Kurosawa is the ultimate, or at Shiba Tofuya Ukai under the Tokyo Tower.

-Paris, especially in the autumn, the time of year that they have most of my favorite seasonal specialties.
-Too many restaurants to name, you’ll have to read my blog!
+Paris, especially in the autumn, is the time of year that they have most of my favorite seasonal specialties.
+Too many restaurants to name, you'll have to read my blog!
 And I had a life-altering meal at the Willows Inn on Lummi Island in the San Juan Islands.

 Have you been anywhere which turned out to be totally different to how you imagined?
 If so, how?